cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 The capabilities provided by an operator can be sorted into three overarching categories: dynamic configuration, operational automation and domain knowledge.

 #### Dynamic Configuration
-Since the dawn of time, there have been two main ways to configure software, configuration files and environment variables.
+Since the dawn of time, there have been two main ways to configure software: configuration files and environment variables.
 In the cloud-native world, there are some newer options like querying a well-known API at startup, but most existing software in the world uses one or both of these options.
 Kubernetes naturally provides many tools to interact with these (such as ConfigMaps and Secrets) but because they are generic, they don’t understand any specifics of configuring a given application.
 An operator can define new custom object types (custom resources) to better express the configuration of a particular application in a Kubernetes context.

 Allowing for better validation and data structuring reduces the likelihood of small configuration errors and improves the ability of teams to self-serve.
 Enabling them to avoid having a deep or complete a knowledge of either the underlying orchestrator or the target application as would be traditionally required.
 This can include things like progressive defaults, where a few high-level settings are used to populate a best-practices-driven configuration file or adaptive configuration such as adjusting resource usage to match available hardware or expected load based on cluster size.